 Cooldown period requirements

 The cooldown period must be longer than the time required for instance initialization.

 Make sure all of the parameters of the instance group are configured correctly and then click the Create button.

 The specified number of instances will automatically launch upon the successful creation of the auto scaling group.

 You can check that the auto scaling group was created correctly by viewing the number of launched instances in the group and comparing this data point with the number of filtering nodes connected to the Wallarm Cloud.

-You can do this using the Wallarm website.
-For example, if two instances with filter nodes are concurrently operating, the Wallarm website will display this number for the corresponding cloud node on the Nodes tab.
+You can do this using Wallarm Console.
+For example, if two instances with filtering nodes are concurrently operating, Wallarm Console will display this number for the corresponding cloud node in the Nodes section.

 You can now proceed with the creation and configuration of a load balancer.